 Spiritual Direction Blog

-Erin Jantz hosts this space, discussing best practices for holistic health in the context of spiritual direction.
+Erin Jantz, Spiritual Director, hosted this space prior to 2022, and discussed best practices for holistic health in the context of spiritual direction.
 Learn about trauma in the context of spiritual directions, and other helping professions, who can collaborate with spiritual directors to combine and expand resources for survivors.

 "What does “trauma” mean in the context of spiritual direction?
 What is the role of a spiritual director when companioning someone who is a survivor?
 When spiritual directors come into contact with directees who have survived a traumatic experience, our main focus will be to help them with the spiritual effects of that trauma.
 It is helpful however to have an understanding of how trauma affects the whole person - mind, body, and soul - so that we can be sensitive to what our directees are able to do.
 Having a broad understanding of the effects of trauma helps us to also have appropriate expectations of what healing may look like in each individual." - Erin Jantz, The Language of Trauma